 If you can solve those problems, then you can greatly increase the effectiveness of your EH&S Program.
 If you can solve those three problems cheaply, then you’ve added a powerful tool to your safety toolkit.
 While developing our Safety Management Software, we found that we were able to solve each of these challenges:

 - We can improve data gathering through mobile apps and automatic readings.
 Most crucially, we can automatically collect data from other business systems or the internet.
-This allows your analytics platform to have access to data that you wouldn’t have even thought to collect (for instance, weather data, time between employees’ breaks, or even proximity to a holiday).
+This allows your analytics platform to have access to data that you wouldn’t have even thought to collect (for instance, weather data, the time between employees’ breaks, or even proximity to a holiday).

 - Normally, it would be impossible to read that much information.
-We can get around this problem by automating all of the data manipulation so that the software just reads the data from its inputs and ‘spits out’ cleaned up tables, charts, graphs, and reports.
+We can get around this problem by automating all of the data manipulations so that the software just reads the data from its inputs and ‘spits out’ cleaned up tables, charts, graphs, and reports.
 The next step is to automate the monitoring of the reports.
-We set up the software to monitor for large changes in any of the reports, so that you’re aware of any movements.
+We set up the software to monitor for large changes in any of the reports so that you’re aware of any movements.
 By doing this, you can effectively monitor hundreds or even thousands of daily reports without being swamped in spreadsheets.

 - Finally, we can help you draw conclusions from the analytics in a clear and consistent way.
 Whenever there is a spike in an important metric (for example, your incident rate), we can look for any other data that seems to be correlated with that metric (for example, number of overtime hours).
 This process gives us a list of a few factors that seem to be related to the event in question.
 You can then target your corrective actions against these factors, preventing similar events in the future.